 Disc sports or flying disc games, are sports or games played using discs.
-This sport is often called Frisbee.
+This sport is often called Frisbee, which is a trademark name for the flying disc.
 The flying disc was invented by Walter Morrison in 1948.
-Wham-o in January 13, 1957 invented and trademarked the name Frisbee.
+About 10 years later, the company Wham-o brought the rights to the device, and promoted it as a new toy called a Frisbee, which it is popularly known as today.

 - Freestyle Flying Disc — creative, acrobatic, and athletic maneuvers with a flying disc.